On this page, you can find additional configuration for adding PayPal to your Drop-in integration.

 Make a recurring payment

-You can make recurring payments once you've enabled recurring payments on your PayPal account, and configured notifications.
+You can make recurring payments once you've enabled recurring payments on your PayPal account, and configured webhooks.
 To do this:

 Create a token